-This hair disorder most often occurs in the beard and neck areas of black men with tightly curled hair who shave.
-It can also occur in women who shave, especially in the groin area.
+This hair disorder most often occurs in the beard and neck areas of Black men with tightly curled hair who shave.
+It can also occur in women who shave, especially in the groin area, and anywhere hair is shaved or plucked.
 Each ingrown hair results in a tiny, mildly painful pimple with a barely visible hair curling into the center.
 Scarring can result.

 Doctors diagnose the disorder by its typical appearance.

 For inflammation, creams (corticosteroids, antibiotics, benzoyl peroxide, or retinoids) or drugs by mouth

 Treatment of the pimples involves initial discontinuation of shaving, and the application of warm compresses several times a day to soothe the area.
 Ingrown hairs may be released by a healthcare professional with a sterile needle or toothpick.

 If inflammation is present but mild, doctors sometimes give low-potency corticosteroid or antibiotic creams that are applied directly to the inflamed area.
 Benzoyl peroxide creams and retinoid gels, liquids, or creams can be helpful for people with mild or moderate cases but may irritate the skin.

 If inflammation is moderate to severe, doctors may give antibiotics taken by mouth.

 Some people may need a short course of treatment with corticosteroids taken by mouth.